 However, as with marketing campaigns, successfully translating an e-commerce site is about more than just sticking the copy into Google Translate.
 The page’s content needs to be reworked to ensure that it contains the original message and brand identity, but in a way that is in line with the target customer’s cultural context – this is known as website localisation.

-A good example of where skilled website localisation would need to be carried out is in the case of a US company translating their e-commerce site for a Polish audience.
-The US style of business is much more laid back and outgoing than in Poland, where business is still done in a more formal manner.
+A good example of where skilled website localisation would need to be carried out is in the case of a US company translating its e-commerce site for a Polish audience.
+The US style of business is much more laid back and outgoing than in Poland, where the business is still done in a more formal manner.
 Therefore a word-for-word translation of the original US site could be perceived as too loose or even too unprofessional by a Polish audience.